Listen to the Cosmic Sound of Sandstone Arches in Bears Ears

 The sound is like a low, steady rumble, soothing yet powerful.
 Imperceptible to the human ear, the red rock arches in Bears Ears and Grand Staircase National Monuments carry with them the deep patterns of the earth’s plates sparked by events like ocean currents colliding in the open Pacific that pump the ocean floor.
 On the surface, wind spilling over the arches amplifies the vibrations, giving voice to movements in the earth that began thousands of miles away.

 Scientists like Jeff Moore have only recently discovered the arches’ hum.
 We are one year into the legal battle to defend Bears Ears and Grand Staircase, and while we fight in the courts, life and discovery continue in these special places.
-Now, more than ever, the arches need our voices to protect them.

 Moore, a professor at the University of Utah, has always been fascinated by what makes rocks break and move.
 That’s how he describes his particular niche in geology, geohazards.

 “The earth is teeming with these sorts of mysteries, and it’s my job to uncover them,” says Moore.

 Hardy sandstone gives Utah its famous rock formations.
 Its layers can split open like an accordion and gently erode over millennia into shapes nearly impossible in earthquake country.
 Moore began to log the swelling and contracting of Utah’s arches as temperatures rose and fell during the day.
 He wanted to understand their stresses, and know how long their spans will extend out over open air before inevitably collapsing.